 Wow.
 How can that be?
 That doesn’t make any sense.
 Aren’t things rolling over?

 Well, maybe we should have a look at the various components a little more closely.

 First of all, jobless claims are sitting at cycle lows.

 With all the help wanted signs littering store windows, I don’t see this changing anytime soon.

 And given all the reporting about the recent rise in Chinese centric commodities, it is no wonder the CRB Raw Industrials index is pushing up against the previous highs.

 Finally, even though the news seems awful, consumers are still an optimistic bunch.

 When you add up these three inputs, you get a Yardeni ‘fundamental stock indicator’ that is pushing up to the highs.

 Now maybe this is the period where this indicator finally stops working.
 Maybe all those billionaire bears will prove smarter than Yardeni’s simple system.
 Yeah sure.
-Maybe my homemade boat will also pass my upcoming coast guard safety inspection.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Maybe my homemade boat will also pass my upcoming coast guard safety inspection.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.